ankurdhar07/python-note-and-projects/notes/Break And Continue in Python/README.md

 GoodBye...
 Thanks for playing :)

 Author: Ankur Dhar
-Project: Break And Continue in Python
+Note: Break And Continue in Python